Shelf Life Testing

 If you are selling your food product in a retail environment; then your retailer will more than likely require a shelf life test.
 At some point, you should strongly consider getting shelf life testing to give your product a valid expiration date.

-RL Food Testing Laboratory offers real time microbiological shelf life testing from as short as 5 days up to 1 year – depending on what shelf life expectancy you are trying to achieve.
+RL Food Testing Laboratory Testing offers real time microbiological shelf life testing depending on what shelf life expectancy you are trying to achieve.

 The following microbes will be tested during your shelf life testing service: